| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 nev

-n/2.
+.
 For non-symmetric and complex problems, nev must be

-less than n-1.
+less than n-1

 ncv

-2*nev and
+2*nev

-n.
+.
 For real, non-symmetric problems, ncv must be less than

-or equal to n, must exceed nev+1, and defaults to the
+or equal to n, must exceed nev+1

-lesser of 2*nev+1 and n.
+.
 For complex problems, ncv

 must be less than or equal to n, must exceed nev, and

-defaults to the lesser of 2*nev and n.
+defaults to the lesser of 2*nev

 mxiter